Palm Springs Weekend: Music

 Frank Perkins composed the score for the film.
 Larry Kusik and Paul Evans wrote one song that appears in the finished film, "Live Young."
 It is sung over the opening credits by Troy Donahue, an instrumental version is heard during the party scene at Ruth Stewart's house.

 The Modern Folk Quartet appear as themselves in the sequence at Jack's Casino and are shown singing two songs, "The Ox Driver's Song" and one unidentified song.

 Ty Hardin sings an a cappella version of the traditional "The Yellow Rose of Texas", and sings with Jerry Van Dyke on Ray Henderson and Mort Dixon's standard, "Bye Bye Blackbird."

 Musical excerpts from the film soundtrack were released as a long-playing vinyl recording in 1963.
 The album was reissued on compact disc by Intrada Records in 2017.

 Release

 The film was released to decent reviews.
 It was not a major success at the box office but made a profit for the studio.

+Reviewing the film in the present day, Rod Lott wrote:Palm Springs Weekend packs itself with so many people and so many storylines, it fails to give accurate time to let any of them play out to a point we recognize as "plot."
+And that’s okay, because it’s a helluva good time.
+When your big set piece is Biff accidentally spilling a bottle of detergent into the hotel pool ... your movie isn’t aiming any higher than the funny bone.

 The movie had a long life on television and video.
 Earl Hamner later recalled, "When the phone rings around midnight, I know it's someone calling to tell me, 'Earl, Palm Springs Weekend is on'."

 Robert Conrad says his performance impressed Warners enough for them to keep him under contract for a number of years.
 Troy Donahue later complained that the film was "really bad ... a beach movie set in the desert".

 A book of the same title by Marvin H. Albert was released by Dell Publishing at the same time.